nils-christian/feature-gen/README.md

 ### Xtend Active Annotation

+A simple example for the active annotations can be found [here](https://github.com/nils-christian/feature-gen-examples/tree/master/featuregen-examples-annotation-processor).

 In order to use the active annotations from feature-gen in your project, you need to add the Maven dependencies to your project.

 	<dependency>